 Far and away infamous for its opium growing activities, the Golden Triangle converges Thailand's northernmost jungle area at the border point with Laos and Burma.
 Golden Triangle lies on the spit of land formed by joins of the Ruak River and the mighty Mekong River.
 Myanmar lies across the Ruak River and Laos is across the Mekong.
 The opium poppies are started growing in September-October and harvested during February-March.
 After flowering the bulbs are scribed with a razor at ~20 cuts per bulb.
 A milky sap seeps out and blackens as it oxidizes.
 Rub off some with a spoon and it is ready for smoke.
 It only takes about a gram of that substance for a smoke.
 Five kilograms of sap will extract some five grams of heroin.

 Thailand ClimateBeing located in the tropical climatic zone (merely two fingers above the Equator), there are only two major seasons that is possible to distinguish in Thailand:

-• The Rainy Season (a so called Monsoon Season) is from June until September, and
+• The Rainy (a so called Wet Monsoon) season is from June till September, and

-• The Dry Season is the rest of the year.
+• The Dry season, which prevails the rest of the year.

-These two seasons, the wet and the dry, rule the year.
-And albeit the fact that Al Nino effect had altered a bit the clime patterns, making rains less predictable, the temperature in central and southern regions is above 30ºC (~86ºF) most of the time, doesn't matter a season.
+These two seasons, wet and dry, rule the year.
+And albeit the fact that Al Nino had somewhat affected the clime patterns, making rains less predictable, the temperature is rarely dropped below 24ºC (~75ºF), doesn't matter a season.
+Most of the time, the temperature in central and southern regions is above 32ºC (~89ºF).
 So, there is no need for warm clothing.